melusc/moodle_userscripts/readme.md

 # Moodle Userscripts

 Here you can find some useful userscripts for moodle.
-I have only tested them on my school's moodle.

-To run these you need to have tampermonkey, greasemonkey or similar installed.
+To run these you need to have violentmonkey, tampermonkey, greasemonkey or similar installed in your browser.

 ## Quick Installation